How Much Will It Cost to Move Overseas? 10 Things to Consider

 Moving Your Car

 Not all international moving companies can help you transport a vehicle overseas, and you may need to contact an auto transporter who specializes in overseas moves.
 The cost depends on the size of your vehicle and the distance it travels.
-Consumer Affairs reports that it can cost roughly $1,000 to $5,000 to transport your car by sea.
+Consumer Affairs reports that transporting your car by sea can cost roughly $1,000 to $5,000.

-Once you’re there, you’ll have to go through the same sort of registration procedures as in America, such as obtaining a new driver’s license, registering your vehicle, and obtaining insurance.
+Once you’re there, you’ll have to go through the same registration procedures as in America, such as obtaining a new driver’s license, registering your vehicle, and obtaining insurance.
 Some countries may have additional parameters related to environmental regulations.
-For example, the UK requires cars 10 years or older to obtain official approval to ensure you comply with all current safety and environmental standards.
+For example, the UK requires cars 10 years or older to obtain official approval to comply with all current safety and environmental standards.

 Thankfully, these additional fees are not much more than they are in America, and you can expect your initial car-related expenses to run only a few hundred dollars.
 The rate of your actual car insurance can be more, of course, but these rates vary by vehicle, country, driving history, etc., and won’t be something to consider as part of your initial move.

 Storing Your Stuff

-If you’re not planning on making a permanent move, you’re going to have to find a way to store your stuff until you return.
+If you’re not planning on making a permanent move, you will have to find a way to store your stuff until you return.
 Ideally, you could store your belongings with a friend or relative, but otherwise, you’ll have to invest in some sort of climate-controlled, long-term storage.

 Thankfully, the storage business is competitive enough to keep prices down, but you still could be looking at monthly fees starting at around $100 to store enough belongings to furnish a 2-bedroom apartment, with prices increasing as items accumulate.

 Even if you’re planning on a permanent move, you may find it necessary to store some belongings temporarily as you coordinate the timing of your move.
 Many international moving companies may be able to offer suggestions for temporary storage and help you find the optimal rate.
-How Much Will It Cost to Move Overseas is a common question we get and hope this article helps.
+How Much Will It Cost to Move Overseas is a common question we get, and I hope this article helps.

 New Clothes for a New Culture and Climate